How regularly do you hold a board meeting?

-This is a question we always ask business owners and in a large percentage of cases the answer is usually “once a year” or “very infrequently”.
+This is a question we always ask business owners.
+In a large percentage of cases the answer is usually “once a year” or “very infrequently”.
 The reason for this is that many SME owners don’t fully realise the value of holding regular board meetings.
-They believe they are purely a formality that is necessary rather than a valuable way of managing their business and defining actions.
+They believe they are purely a formality that is necessary rather than a valuable way of managing their business.

-In general terms a board meeting is a meeting of the directors which can be distinguished from a general meeting, which is a meeting of the members (shareholders) of a company.
+In general terms, a board meeting is a meeting of the directors which can be distinguished from a general meeting.
+A general meeting is a meeting of the members (shareholders) of a company.
 However, in many SMEs the directors are often also the only shareholders.

 In all businesses there will be a need for other operationally focused meetings to take place.
 These focus on processes and procedures in the business and are different to board meetings.